 Common Sense: A Pragmatic Approach to Unit Testing Perception Systems

-In today's rapidly evolving autonomous vehicle landscape, validating perception system safety has become the defining challenge of our generation.
-At Kognic, we specialize in enabling the human feedback necessary for safe and reliable autonomy.
+In today's rapidly evolving autonomous vehicle landscape, validating perception system safety has become a defining challenge.
+At Kognic, we believe machines learn faster with human feedback — and that this feedback must be cost-efficient, reliable, and scalable.
 While various metrics exist for evaluating perception systems, most lack clear passing criteria or leave significant room for interpretation regarding deployment readiness.
 This ambiguity creates substantial challenges in confidently validating whether an autonomous perception system is truly road-ready.

 The Problem with Traditional Metrics